 Sara Mearns performing Walpurgisnacht.
 Movement with opposition creates equilibrium.

 In a 2020 interview with Georgia Canning, Finis Jhung tells stories from his life in ballet.

-Click the image above to find the Balanced Ballerinas Podcast on Spotify and iTunes, then find Episode #42.
+Click the image in this section to visit the Balanced Ballerinas Podcast on Spotify and iTunes, then find Episode #42.

 The podcast celebrates grace and grit, and is always worth a listen.

 "Providing space and content for people from all walks of life to experience and enjoy the many benefits of ballet"

 —Georgia Canning, writer, podcaster, entrepreneur, ballet teacher and founder of Balanced Ballerinas